presnick/ProgramsInformationPeople/_sources/Assignments/ps5.rst

    print "There are no tests for this problem"

-4. Given the string in the code below, write code to figure out what the most common word in the string is and assign that to the variable ``abc``.
-(Do not hard-code the right answer.)
-Hint: dictionaries will be useful here.
+4. Define a function called change_amounts that takes one integer as input.
+If the input is larger than 10, it should return the input + 5.
+If the input is smaller than or equal to 10, it should return the input + 2.

 .. activecode:: ps_5_4

-   s = "Will there really be such a thing as morning in the morning"
-   # Write your code here...
+    # We've started you off with the first line...
+    def change_amounts(num_here):
+       pass # delete this line and put in your own code for the body of the function.

     ====

     print "\n---\n\n"
     import test
-   print "testing whether abc is set correctly"
     try:
-     test.testEqual(abc, 'morning')
+      print "testing if change_amounts(9) equals 11"
+      test.testEqual(change_amounts(9),11)
+      print "testing if change_amounts(12) equals 17"
+      test.testEqual(change_amounts(12),17)
     except:
-     print "The variable abc has not been defined"
+      print "The function change_amounts has not been defined properly"

 5. We've given you another data file in this problem.
 It's called ``timely_file.txt``.
 Write code to figure out which is the most common word in the file.
 Save the string that is most common word in the file in the variable ``abc``.
 (Hint: there was a problem on last week's problem set that is very similar to this one.)